oVirt/ovirt-site/source/documentation/bootstrap/md-Self_Hosted_Engine_Guide/en-US/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

 14. **Configuring HostedEngine-VM**

-    Configure the restored Manager virtual machine.
+    Configure the restored Engine virtual machine.
 This process identifies the existing configuration settings and database content.
 Confirm the settings.
 Upon completion, the setup provides an SSH fingerprint and an internal Certificate Authority hash.

         # engine-setup
         [ INFO  ] Stage: Initializing